BizTalk Server WCF-Loopback Adapter

 The Loopback adapter is simply a two-way send adapter that, in its essence, returns a copy of the outbound message.
 This capability can be used in several situations or scenarios:

 • One of them is to replace the need to call pipelines inside an orchestration.
-Calling pipelines inside orchestrations is a good option, but it complicates the logic of the orchestrations with loops and expressions.
+Calling pipelines within orchestrations is a good option, but it complicates the orchestrations’ logic with loops and expressions.
 You’ll also end up repeating the “code” for each message type/orchestration.

 • Atin Agarwal described another example in his blog: Simulating LOB Application using WCF LoopBack Adapter Binding in BizTalk.